boazbk/crypto/lec_03_pseudorandom-generators.md

 It is not hard to show that if $P=NP$ then the above algorithm Eve can be made efficient.
 In particular, at the moment we do not know how to *prove* the existence of pseudorandom generators.
-Nevertheless they are widely believed to exist and hence we make the following conjecture:
+Nevertheless we believe that pseudorandom generators exist and hence we make the following conjecture:

 >**Conjecture (The PRG conjecture):** For every $n$, there exists a pseudorandom generator $G$ mapping $n$ bits to $n+1$ bits.^[The name "The PRG conjecture" is non-standard.
 In the literature this is known as the conjecture of existence of pseudorandom generators.
 This is a weaker form of "The Optimal PRG Conjecture" presented in my [intro to theoretical CS lecture notes](https://goo.gl/G7bU4M) since the PRG conjecture only posits the existence of pseudorandom generators with arbitrary polynomial blowup, as opposed to an exponential blowup posited in the optimal PRF conjecture.]